Act 48 Information

 What is E-REG?

-E-REG is a secure website that students enter to indicate that they will attend classes in the upcoming fall or spring semester.
+E-REG is an icon within MyEdinboro that students click on to indicate that they will attend classes in the upcoming fall or spring semester.
 Students can access the E-REG site from anywhere with an internet connection.

 Students take note: It is critical that you visit the E-REG site and indicate your intention to attend the semester for which you have scheduled.